lagobello/lagobello-www-hugo-universal/content/blog/phase-1-completed.md

 banner: "img/blog/logo-spacing.png"
 draft: false
 ---
 Phase 1 of the project has been completed, and most lots have been sold.
 We are currently pre-selling lots for phase 2 of the project.

-Please contact us at the ABOUT link for more info!
+Please contact us at by visiting our [Contact](/contact) page for more info!

 ![](/static/img/works.png)